adamgoossens/manageiq-logstash-grok/README.md

 default the pipeline will search in `/etc/logstash/patterns`, so if you want to copy this somewhere else you need to replace every occurrence of
 `/etc/logstash/patterns` in the pipeline file with the path to your patterns directory.

-## Input and Output

-It is assumed that you have the following already configured:

-* An input plugin for logstash (e.g. beats)
-* An output plugin for logstash (e.g. elasticsearch)